WebNovelTier-143.08%

 Force drones were patrolling the airspace.
 They were equipped with heat and motion detectors which made them the perfect tracking weapons.
 For that I used a jammer, it emitted a pulse that caused a momentary glitch on their system.
 It gave me enough time to hide and wait for them to pass.

 I arrived at one of the tallest buildings on the street.
-There I had already left some stuff in standby, such as a signal amplifier, a terminal with access to the building's network, my baby drone designed to generate intense interferences at short range and, last but not least, blankets.
+There I had already left some stuff in standby, such as a signal amplifier, a terminal with access to the building's network, my baby drone designed to generate intense interference at short range and, last but not least, blankets.

 Everyone down there was brave to face the Leadership in such unfair circumstances, the least I could do was give them a hand.
 Make things more fair by messing with their systems.
 Less than a kilometer away the Leader had put to use every resource he had to cover the Tower and the nearby buildings with warnings.
-A perimeter had been set around the head office prohibiting anyone from crossing under the promise of letal fire if done so.
+A perimeter had been set around the head office prohibiting anyone from crossing under the promise of lethal fire if done so.

 Most obeyed the order and kept on singing their demands and broadcasting their message on every available network.
 Just like they kept trying to have their message heard, the Leader kept shutting them off.
 An endless cycle.
 We had the numbers, they had the resources.